 - default gateway:

 No!
-You shouldn’t assign 192.168.0.0 to any network device (even to your router) because in this case your network may function improperly and you may encouner various problems.
-The nearest example: your device may be unaccessible over the network.
+You shouldn’t assign this address to any network device (even to your router) because in this case your network may function improperly and you may encounter various network-related problems.
+The nearest example: your device may be unaccessible over the LAN.